Toward a unified data-driven turbulence model through multi-objective learning: Results

-The specialist model improves performance across all training cases.
-For the periodic hill, which characterizes separated flow, Fig.~\ref{fig:expert-secondary-flow-training}(a) shows that it reduces the baseline’s overprediction of separation and produces results closer to the ground truth.
-For the square and rectangular ducts, which characterize secondary flows, Fig.~\ref{fig:expert-secondary-flow-training}(b--c) compares in-plane flows from the specialist model, the baseline, and the ground truth.
-The square duct exhibits symmetric corner vortices, while the rectangular duct shows asymmetric vortices: those along the horizontal wall expand in the spanwise direction, weakening those along the vertical wall.
-Streamline visualizations reveal these vortical structures and highlight the improvements achieved by the specialist model.
+The specialist model improves predictions for both separated and secondary flows.
+For the curved step, which is governed by flow separation, the specialist model reduces the baseline model’s overprediction of the separated region and yields a separation extent closer to the ground truth (Fig.~\ref{fig:expert-secondary-flow-training}a).
+For the rectangular duct flows, which are characterized by secondary motions, the in-plane velocity fields predicted by the specialist model, the baseline model, and the ground truth are compared in Fig.~\ref{fig:expert-secondary-flow-training}b.
+For the rectangular duct with aspect ratio $\mathrm{AR}=3$, the flow exhibits asymmetric corner vortices, with vortices along the horizontal walls extending further in the spanwise direction and weakening those along the vertical walls.
+The specialist model accurately reproduces this asymmetry and the associated vortex structure, closely matching the ground truth, whereas the baseline model fails to capture any corner vortices.